mendix/docs/content/refguide/web-modeler/navigation-wm.md

 ## 1 Introduction

-A **Navigation Document** shows a configured menu of your app in a form of a tree.
+A navigation document shows a configured menu of your app in a form of a tree.
 You can create items and sub-items in your navigation.

 ![](attachments/navigation-wm/wm-nagigation-wm-vs-app.png)